 Portugal is quite a straightforward country to travel through, thanks to practically all of the major cities and other interesting areas existing on the coastline in a linear fashion.
-You can start your Portugal itinerary in Faro and head north or begin in Braga and head south, checking off Porto, Lisbon, Coimbra, Aveiro and plenty of other places in between without having to do any backtracking.
+You can start your Portugal itinerary in Faro and head north or begin in Braga and head south, checking off Porto, Lisbon, Coimbra, Aveiro, and plenty of other places in between without having to do any backtracking.
+Even without my itinerary, you’ll find plenty of things to do on the way.

 - Purchased a Eurail Select Pass for 4 bordering countries (Portugal, Spain, France and Italy) for 8 days of travel within 2 months – 338 Euro